-At the foot of a low hill of an important prehistoric citadel, just seven hundred metres from the small enclosed bay of Vravrona, the famous sanctuary was created, dedicated to the patron goddess Artemis, the goddess protector of hunters, animals and the safe birth of humans.
+At the foot of a low hill of an important prehistoric citadel, just seven hundred meters from the small enclosed bay of Vravrona, the famous sanctuary was created, dedicated to the patron goddess Artemis, the goddess protector of hunters, animals and the safe birth of humans.
 Enraged by the murder of two small female bears, Artemis caused an epidemic in Athens.
 She requested that an oracle tell the Athenians that all girls aged 5 to 10 living in Attica were obliged to worship her.
 The Athenians obeyed the command of the goddess and brought their little girls to the temple, where they spent their childhood years serving her and participating in the festivals organized there.

 The temple ruins coexist with a Christian church of the 15th century, dedicated to St. George.
 Only the sanctuary of the ancient temple is preserved.
 Archaeologists have not as yet determined the shape of the original temple.

 Small yet very interesting, the Vravrona Museum houses exhibits from the Vravrona area and Anavyssos, Perati and other areas of Attica in five rooms.
 These exhibits, vases, sherds, bronze mirrors, idols, votive reliefs, as well as a number of statues of young boys and the dancing girls who performed at the festivals, cover the period from the Bronze Age until the Roman times.
 The most important finds are the sculptures from the sanctuary of Artemis.